ruhoDev/podcast-review-prototype/README.md

 - Touch-friendly buttons and controls
 - Optimized video player for mobile viewing
 - Stacked layout on smaller screens for better readability

+### Future Improvements

+If I had more time to enhance this application, I would implement:

+- **Firebase Authentication** for secure user management
+- **Firestore Database Integration** with models for:
+  * Users
+  * Videos
+  * Comments
+- **Server Components** for optimized Comments CRUD operations

+### Architecture Decisions

+For this client-focused prototype, I carefully selected these technologies:

+* **Next.js with TypeScript and Tailwind CSS** - Providing type safety, component reusability, and responsive design
+* **Jotai for State Management** - Offering atomic state updates with custom React hooks
+* **Zod** - Ensuring runtime type safety and data validation
+* **localStorage** - Enabling client-side persistence without backend dependencies

+Jotai was specifically chosen for its:
+* Granular reactivity through atomic state management
+* Zero configuration with no context providers required
+* Seamless integration with browser storage solutions

+### Enhancement Roadmap

+1. **Video Library Integration** - Connect with Firebase to enable multiple video selection
+2. **Role-Based Access Control** - Implement admin and reviewer roles where:
+   - Admins can assign videos to specific reviewers
+   - Reviewers can add timestamped comments to their assigned videos
+3. **Visual Comment Enhancement** - Add screenshot capture functionality to comments
+4. **Social Sharing** - Enable comment sharing across social media platforms